MosesLee2020/Research_Method_Xingyu/Report.md

+# Overview
-# This report is built based on the tutorial of https://www.youtube.com/watch?v=s5y1XNKENbk.
+This report is built based on the tutorial of https://www.youtube.com/watch?v=s5y1XNKENbk.

 **In this report, we have developed and analyzed the LC-MS/MS data set of MSV000088759, which includes three sub-files:**